Our Labs

 Archana Sanjay, Ph.D.

-I have trained two postdoctoral fellows, five Ph.D. students, two dual degree students, and several undergraduate students.
-All students trained in my laboratory have published consistently, and each has at least one first-author paper.
-Graduate students and postdoctoral fellows who have worked with me received the highest-ranking career awards from national and international professional organizations and UConn Health.
-A DMD/Ph.D. student trained in the laboratory also received the NIH F30 training award.
+I have trained three postdoctoral fellows, eight graduate students, four dual-degree students, and several undergraduates.
+Graduate students and postdoctoral fellows who worked with me have received the highest-ranking career awards from national and international professional organizations and UConn Health.

-I serve as the Vice Chair of the Biomedical Graduate Program at UConn Health.
+I am the Chair of the Biomedical Graduate Program at UConn Health.
 The Ph.D. program in Biomedical Science at the UConn Health campus in Farmington, CT, emphasizes excellence in research training within an educational program in multiple disciplines.
-I recently served as Director of the Skeletal Biology and Regeneration Graduate Program at UConn Health.
-This field explores the cellular, molecular, and genetic processes related to skeletal development, skeletal diseases, injuries, and their regeneration.

 UConn Spinal Research Laboratory